How do I write a grant budget narrative?

-When you’re writing grants, the application will often request a budget narrative.
+When you’re write a grant, the application will often request a budget narrative.
 What is that?
-Didn’t you just explain what you were going to do with the money in the ‘Why I want a grant’ section?
+Didn’t you just explain what you were going to do with the money in the program narrative?

 Budget narratives are different

-When you are writing a grant proposal, one component essential to your success is a reasonable budget.
-Not only do you have to know what you are trying to accomplish, you need to demonstrate that you have a real grasp on what resources will be required to make it a reality.
+When you are writing a grant proposal, one component essential to your success is a reasonable program budget.
+Not only do you have to know what you are trying to accomplish, you need to show that you understand the resources required to make it happen.

 So your grant narrative might say, “Funding from the XYZ Foundation will provide meals to the homeless in our community.”
 This is fine for program narrative (with perhaps a bit more explanation), but it won’t fly for the budget narrative.